 The need for philanthropic capital in this community is immense, but as The Jorge M. Pérez Family Foundation and The Miami Foundation developed a grantmaking strategy, the theme of scaling impact became the driving force behind many of the family’s charitable investments.
-Through more than 100+ site visits and meetings, the family and advisors got to intimately understand the organizations working to serve residents and make Greater Miami’s a better place to live.
+Through hundreds of site visits and meetings, the family and advisors got to intimately understand the organizations working to serve residents and make Greater Miami’s a better place to live.
 Hundreds of nonprofits in our community are doing meaningful work, and the foundation invests in those well-positioned to scale their impact.
-View the complete list of grantees and learn more about all of the foundation’s grantmaking.
+View the complete list of grantees.

 Confront challenges to residents’ quality of life – in particular, residents with limited resources and access to opportunities